Penecruz/VAICOMPRO-Community/README.md

 1. Backup your current VAICOMPRO folder found in your VoiceAttack/Apps folder.

+2. Backup your current VoiceAttack profile by clicking "More Profile Actions" (button right of the edit in VoiceAttack) and exporting your profile to a known location.

-2. Delete the VAICOMPRO folder in your VoiceAttack /Apps folder.
+3. Delete the VAICOMPRO folder in your VoiceAttack/Apps folder.

-3. Launch VoiceAttack and exit VoiceAttack.
+4. Launch VoiceAttack and exit VoiceAttack.

-4. Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder.
+5. Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder.

-5. Launch VoiceAttack and exit VoiceAttack.
+6. Launch VoiceAttack and exit VoiceAttack.
+This generates the necessary file structure within the VAICOMPRO folder.

-6. If you wish to restore your VoiceAttack profile and VAICOM settings, copy your backed up Config and Profiles folders to your new VAICOMPRO folder in VoiceAttack/Apps.
+7. If you wish to restore your VAICOM settings, copy your backed up Config folder to your new VAICOMPRO folder in VoiceAttack/Apps.
+   Your profile should remain in VoiceAttack as it is stored in the VoiceAttack.dat file.
+If your profile somehow gets changed, import your backed up profile.

-7. Launch VoiceAttack and launch the VAICOM config menu (L CTRL+L ALT+C) and open the “Config” tab.
+8. Launch VoiceAttack and launch the VAICOM config menu (L CTRL+L ALT+C) and open the “Config” tab.
+   If this does not work, check your VoiceAttack profile and ensure the command "Configuration" exists and is enabled with the proper shortcut.

 9. Next to “Use Custom DCS Path” click the SET button and direct it to your DCS World install folder (i. e.
 Program Files/Eagle Dynamics/DCS World OpenBeta).

 10. Move the sliders to match your DCS World version (i. e. openbeta / standalone).